-The event organised by Littlehampton Town Council and the Traders’ Partnership and supported by Churchill Retirement Living truly brought Christmas magic to the Town with hundreds of children enjoying meeting Santa and his helpers, a family of reindeer.
+The event organised by Littlehampton Town Council and the Traders’ Partnership truly brought Christmas magic to the Town with hundreds of families enjoying the festivities.

-Live entertainment included festive performances from soul singer Terry Carvey, energetic band Commando, local theatre group, Tori Productions, a magic show from local entertainer, Nick Clark, The Arundel and Littlehampton District Scout Band and the Churches’ Nativity courtesy of Littlehampton Baptist Church and All Saints Church, Wick.
+Live entertainment included festive performances from singer Jamie B, band Electric Feel, White Meadows Primary Academy Choir, a magic show from local entertainer, Nick Clark, The Arundel and Littlehampton District Scout Band and the Churches’ Nativity courtesy of Littlehampton Baptist Church and All Saints Church, Wick.
 As well as an auction held by the Littlehampton Town Show Committee.

-Extra magic was added with a visit from special guests, princesses Cinderella and Belle as well as Paw Patrol pups Marshall and Skye.
-Children enjoyed having their pictures taken with their favourite characters before they took to the stage to switch on the Christmas Lights with Town Mayor Councillor Jill Long and the winner of the Mayor’s Christmas Card Competition, fiver year-old, Edith Lock-Brees.
+Extra magic was added with a visit from special guests, Elsa, Anna and Olaf.
+Children enjoyed having their pictures taken with their favourite characters before they took to the stage to switch on the Christmas Lights at 7pm with Town Mayor Councillor Jill Long and the winner of the Mayor’s Christmas Card Competition, fiver year-old, Edith Lock-Brees.

-In addition to the artisan stalls from LOCA and Crafter’s Corner, many stores stayed open late giving visitors a chance to buy Christmas gifts.
+In addition to the artisan stalls from LOCA, many stores stayed open late giving visitors a chance to buy Christmas gifts.
 Visitors were spoilt for choice with the various food stalls which included Mobile Event Catering’s German sausages, churros by Hey Amigo, burgers from Corn Store Café and KB Burgers and Bites, loaded fries and jacket potatoes from Potato Box and a variety of vegetarian and vegan delights from The Vegan Street Food Company.